muratk5n/thirdwave/en/README.md

 ---

-Fox News US fought the good fight..
-It was easy to set up.
-You get the only anti-abortion Episcopelean [in the world](https://youtu.be/AXGoWtK1NnY?t=2123) and make him anchor.
+The game was easy to mobilize for..
+Take Fox News.
+Get the only anti-abortion Episcopelean [in the world](https://youtu.be/AXGoWtK1NnY?t=2123) and make him anchor.
 Then get bunch of "Irish" in there, Calahan, Shanahan, Cardigan or whatever...
 Done.
 The line up defines the discourse.